-However, like any modern electronic and mobile device, the Roku players are not without their problems.
-Which is why, we’ve rounded up some of the common Roku problems, and offer potential solutions on how to fix them.
+And, like any modern electronic and mobile device, the Roku players are not without their problems.
+We’ve rounded up some of the common Roku problems, and offer potential solutions on how to fix them.
 So if your Roku is not working, keeping reading and we’ll help you attempt to troubleshoot it.

 Disclaimer: Not every Roku device will face these problems, and in fact, it is more than likely that you will not come across any of the issues listed below at all.